SAFARI BRAZIL: THE PANTANAL & MORE

 The spectacular wetlands of the Pantanal, with Hyacinth Macaws and Jabirus, combine with the many specialties of Brazil's Planalto Central to make for the perfect first birding trip to Brazil.

-For an informative overview of all our Brazil birding tours, see Brazil: Field Guides Tours.
+For an informative overview of all our current itineraries to this country--and how to choose among them--see Field Guides Brazil Tours.

 Our Brazilian safari is designed to include the avian highlights of Brazil's Central Plateau and of the vast Pantanal, the low-lying drainage of the upper Rio Paraguay.
 We also visit the magnificent Serra do Cipo and Serra do Caraca, isolated ranges in central Minas Gerais supporting several restricted endemics as well as a more widespread avifauna characteristic of the humid Atlantic Forest, which here spills over westward toward the plateau.
 And we'll stay in interesting and beautiful lodges and hotels all along the way.

 It's hard to equal the sheer excitement of watching a flock of deep-blue Hyacinth Macaws, the world's largest parrot, circling over the wilds of Mato Grosso...or the amazing concentrations and interactions of wildlife--from cormorants, storks, raptors, and herons to fish, foxes, Capybaras, and caiman--in the Pantanal, the world's largest freshwater wetland.
 And what of the seemingly boundless stretches of hip-high grassland dotted with the world's highest density of terrestrial termitaria--and hence of Giant Anteaters?
 We usually see around twenty species of mammals (including the rare Maned Wolf) on the tour, and photographic opportunities abound.

 Download an itinerary, triplist(s), request space, and see more about this tour...